Skip to main content

 If you are using an older Microsoft Windows machine or server, you may need to migrate to the latest Transport Layer Security (TLS 1.2) protocol.
 Failing to do so will result in errors or failed authentications in the Method Sync Engine for QuickBooks Desktop.

-Please consult the below chart to see if your platform needs to have TLS 1.2 enabled:
+Please consult the below chart to see if your platform needs to have TLS 1.2 enabled.
+For more information on supported versions, please see Microsoft's article, Protocols in TLS/SSL (Schannel SSP).

 Windows Version